DaneSirois/flowkit/README.md

 ## The Architecture

 Flowkit's architecture follows a one-directional hierarchy.
 It is organized into different divisions called "departments".
 Each department is only able import from the departments below it.
-Redux takes its place in the form of **Interfaces** (see: [npm-redux-interfaces](https://www.npmjs.com/package/npm-redux-interfaces)). **Interfaces** exist independently from the rest of your application and are accessible from anywhere throughout your app (although part of the convention is that **Components** do not make any store connections).
-Part of the inspiration for this project was the idea that your architecture should be a reflection of the way that the data flows throughout your React application.
+Redux takes its place in the form of **Interfaces** (see: [npm-redux-interfaces](https://www.npmjs.com/package/npm-redux-interfaces)). **Interfaces** exist independently from the rest of your application and are accessible from anywhere throughout your application (Part of the convention is that **Components** do not make any store connections).
+A main inspiration for this project was the idea that your architecture should be a reflection of the way that the data flows throughout your React application.

 <img src="https://i.imgur.com/jDwQaBf.jpg" alt="architecture" width="500px"/>

 ### Department structure:
 All departments follow the same structure.

-Each department contains a `_index.js` file, a `.module.css` file, and a `__tests__` folder.
+Each department contains an `index.js` file, a `.module.css` file, and a `__tests__` folder.
 The idea is that everything that you need when working on a specific domain is right there in one spot.

 An example of a hypothetical "Dashboard" view department could look like:
 ```